rsvasudev/labreport4/index.md

 ```

 Description:
 Here with the file as the argument. -c counts the number of lines with the "Portland" string in the filepath provided.
 The . in the filepath stands for the working diretory.
+This is useful because we are able to concisely see hwo many times a string is used in the file without having to indivdually count.
+Furthermore, you can comapre this with other files and perhaps get a slight gauge of what the text file's contents are about by finding this frequency.

 ### grep -w "example string" <path> with file as argument
 ```ruby